MMZK1526/Python-Palindrome/README.md

 # Credits

-*This algorithm is discovered by Javier Cilleruelo, Florian Luca and Lewis Baxter in 2016*
+*This algorithm is discovered by Javier Cilleruelo, Florian Luca, and Lewis Baxter in 2016*
 I am merely implementing this algorithm; I play absolutely no parts in its discovery.
 Check out their full paper here: https://arxiv.org/abs/1602.06208.

 # Introduction

-Palindromes are a special type of number that looks exactly the same when reading from left to right or from right to left.
+Palindrome is a special type of number that looks exactly the same when reading from left to right or from right to left.
 131, 1551, 729838927 are examples of palindromes.
-Although most integers are not palindromes, most of them can be written as the sum of surprisingly few palindromes.
+Although most integers are not palindromes, all can be written as the sum of surprisingly few palindromes.
 For example, 37 = 33 + 4, 10420248 = 10133101 + 235532 + 51615, and
 ```
   98765432102358234659182
 = 91110000001110000001119